AI-Driven Fuzzing for Vulnerability Assessment of 5G Traffic Steering Algorithms: Numerical Results and Analyses

 \subsection{Statistical Analysis and Confidence Intervals}

-AI-Fuzzing demonstrates significantly higher vulnerability detection than traditional testing, with a Shannon diversity index of 0.924 versus 0.777 and a strong effect size (Cohen's d = 0.708).
-The 95\% confidence intervals for critical failures per run are [0.52, 0.81] for AI-Fuzzing and [0.46, 0.80] for traditional testing, with high variance (SD = 1.28 and 1.49, respectively) reflecting the stochastic nature of critical failure discovery, where most test runs detect zero critical failures while occasional runs identify clusters of severe vulnerabilities.
-Due to strong right-skew (SD/mean ratios of 1.91 and 2.37, frequent zero counts violating normality assumptions), we prioritize the non-parametric Mann-Whitney U test ($p = 0.002$) over the parametric t-test ($p = 0.373$), as it is more robust to outliers and confirms AI-Fuzzing's statistical advantage despite overlapping confidence intervals.
+AI-Fuzzing demonstrates significantly higher vulnerability detection diversity than traditional testing, with a Shannon diversity index of 1.010 versus 0.816 and a medium-to-large effect size (Cohen's $d = 0.752$).
+The 95\% confidence intervals for critical failures per run are [0.52, 0.81] for AI-Fuzzing and [0.46, 0.80] for traditional testing.
+The high variance (SD = 1.28 and 1.49, respectively) reflects the stochastic nature of critical failure discovery, where the majority of test runs detect zero critical failures while occasional runs identify clusters of severe vulnerabilities.
+Due to the strong right-skew (SD/mean ratios of 1.91 and 2.37) and frequent zero counts violating normality assumptions, we prioritize the non-parametric Mann-Whitney U test ($p = 0.002$) over the parametric t-test ($p = 0.373$).
+This robust analysis confirms AI-Fuzzing's statistical superiority despite the overlapping confidence intervals.